 3 Sliding computations

 A central tool in the {epiprocess} package is epi_slide(), which is based on the powerful functionality provided in the slider package.
-In {epiprocess}, to “slide” means to apply a computation—represented as a function or formula—over a sliding/rolling data window.
-Suitable groupings can always be achieved by a preliminary call to group_by().
+In epiprocess, to “slide” means to apply a computation—represented as a function or formula—over a sliding/rolling data window.
+The function always applies the slide inside each group and the grouping is assumed to be across all group keys of the epi_df (this is the grouping used by default if you do not group the epi_df with a group_by()).

 As in getting started guide, we’ll fetch daily reported COVID-19 cases from CA, FL, NY, and TX (note: here we’re using new, not cumulative cases) using the epidatr package, and then convert this to epi_df format.